-Covid 19 coronavirus lockdown: What is an 'essential' service that can stay open?
+Covid-19 coronavirus lockdown: What is an 'essential' service that can stay open?

 The Government has revealed the list of jobs and services deemed "essential" and, therefore, are not required to be in lockdown for the next four weeks.

-The list includes border agencies, people in building and construction, courts staff and bank workers.
+The list includes border agencies, media, people in building and construction, courts staff and bank workers.

-Some healthcare professionals are considered essential, as are people who work in public safety and local and national government.
+Some healthcare professionals are considered essential, as are people who work in public safety and local and national Government.

+According to the Ministry of Business, Innovation and Employment (MBIE) essential businesses are those that support people and provide the necessities of life for everyone in New Zealand.

+This means food, medicine, healthcare, energy, fuel, waste-removal, internet and financial support will continue to be available, MBIE said.

 READ MORE: